rb718/codeChallenges/README.md

 Final Output: afXhkXseX8lXv9Xc5X
 Browse Resources
 Search for any help or documentation you might need for this problem.
 For example: array indexing, Ruby hash tables, etc.

+3. You are shopping on Amazon.com for some bags of rice.
+Each listing displays the number of grains of rice that the bag contains.
+You want to buy a perfect set of rice bags from the entire search results list, riceBags.
+A perfect set of rice bags, perfect, is defined as:

+• The set contains at least two bags of rice.

+• When the rice bags in the set perfect are sorted in increasing order by grain count, it satisfies the condition perfect[] perfect[i]= perfect[i+1] for all 1 si<n.
+Here n is the size of the set and perfect[i] is the number of rice grains in bag /

+Find the largest possible set perfect and return an integer, the size of that set.
+If no such set is possible, then return -1.
+It is guaranteed that all elements in riceBags are distinct.

+Example

+Let the bags of rice available on Amazon have grain counts [3, 9, 4, 2, 16].
+The following are the perfect sets.

+• Set perfect = [3, 9].
+The size of this set is 2.

+• Set perfect=[4,2].
+The size of this set is 2. ⚫ Set perfect = [4, 16].
+The size of this set is 2.

+• Set perfect = [4, 2, 16].
+The size of this set is 3.

+The size of the largest set is 3.
+The image below illustrates the correct ordering of the purchased rice bags by grains of rice.

+Function Description

+Complete the function maxSetSize in the editor below.

+maxSetSize has the following parameter: int riceBags[n]: the list of bags of rice by rice grain count

+Returns

+int: the size of the largest set possible or -1 if

+there is none

+Constraints

+• 1≤n≤2-105

+• 2≤ riceBags[i]≤106

+4. Amzon Fresh is a new grocery store designed from the ground up to offer a seamless grocery shopping experience to consumers.
+As part of a stock clearance exercise at the store, given many piles of fresh products, follow the rules given below to stack the products in an orderly manner.

+• There are a total of n piles of products.
+• The number of products in each pile is represented by the array numProcuts.
+• Select any sbuarray from such that the number of products you pick from ith pile is strictly less than the number of products you pick from the (i+1)th pile for all indices i of the subarray.

+Find the maxium number of products that can be picked.

+Example
+The numbers of products in each pile are numProducts = [7,4,5,2,6,5].